appliedblockchain/ab-website/_posts/README.md

 > If the post title is `Blockchain as a Database`, it becomes `YYYY-MM-DD-blockchain-database`

-- Copy/paste this code in the file and fill the content
+- Copy/paste the code below and fill the content
 - If the news is internal, use [markdown terminology](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to write the article and it will create the styling automoatically.

 ```yml